intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/EAGLE/README.md

 In this directory, you will find the examples on how IPEX-LLM accelerate inference with speculative sampling using EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency), a speculative sampling method that improves text generation speed) on Intel GPUs.
 See [here](https://arxiv.org/abs/2401.15077) to view the paper and [here](https://github.com/SafeAILab/EAGLE) for more info on EAGLE code.

 ## Requirements
 To apply Intel GPU acceleration, there’re several steps for tools installation and environment preparation.
-See the [GPU installation guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for mode details.
+See the [GPU installation guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more details.

 Step 1, only Linux system is supported now, Ubuntu 22.04 is prefered.